Guthrie Govan: Solo tours and guitar masterclasses

 Since 2015 Guthrie Govan has embarked on more frequent solo tours, mostly in Asia where he has a lot of fans requesting him to perform live.
 He has toured extensively since then (when there were no tours scheduled with The Aristocrats or Hans Zimmer) across India, Bangladesh, Malaysia, Singapore, Hong Kong, China, Philippines, South Korea, and Japan.
 In India, his band has included drummer Gino Banks and bass guitar prodigy Mohini Dey, both high-profile players in India.
 For concerts in Japan he relies on drum prodigy Senri Kawaguchi, keyboard player Akira Ishiguro and bassist Mohini Dey.
 During tours in Russia he teamed up with bassist Anton Davidyants and Hungarian drummer Gergő Borlai.

-Govan is also a very in-demand clinician, often teaching specialized guitar masterclasses around the globe.
+Govan is also an in-demand clinician, often teaching guitar masterclasses around the globe.

 Influences and technique

 Govan's earliest influences were Jimi Hendrix and Cream-era Eric Clapton; as such he describes himself as coming from a "blues rock background".
-While he is "wary" of 1980s technique driven guitar music ("shred") he cites the imagination of Steve Vai (as well as Frank Zappa, with whom Vai played) and the passion of Yngwie Malmsteen.
-Jazz and fusion elements are an important part of his style: he cites Joe Pass, Allan Holdsworth, Jeff Beck and John Scofield as pivotal influences in this respect.
-He also admires a lot of modern guitar players with different styles such as Derek Trucks and Alex Machacek.
+While he is "wary" of 1980s technique driven guitar music ("shred") he cites as important the imagination of Steve Vai (as well as Frank Zappa, with whom Vai played) and the passion of Yngwie Malmsteen.
+Jazz and fusion guitarist he says are pivotal influences include Joe Pass, Allan Holdsworth, Jeff Beck and John Scofield.
+He also admires modern guitar players with different styles such as Derek Trucks and Alex Machacek.

 Although a very able player in a diversity of styles, Govan has a distinct playing style typically characterised by long, smooth runs often using chromatic notes to "fill in gaps", his fast and fluid tapping up and down the neck, funky slapping, and occasional use of extreme effects.
 Govan has said that the guitar is simply a "typewriter" for getting a musical message across.
-Due to his experience in listening to music and working out riffs, Govan states that he is often able to visualise playing in his head without even playing and said that he pretty much has all of the notes in his head before writing something or learning to play something to produce the sounds that he wants.
+Due to his experience in listening to music and working out riffs, Govan states that he is often able to imagine or visualize fully formed guitar parts before actually playing them.